 Craig Revel Horwood

-Craig is a well-known face on television in the UK and now, all over the world, as a judge on all thirteen series of BBC1's Strictly Come Dancing, presented by Claudia Winkleman and Tess Daly.
-He has recently returned to his roots as a performer in musical theatre, starring as Queen Lucretia in Snow White and the Seven Dwarfs (Manchester Opera House) and as Miss Hannigan in the new UK national tour of Annie.
-Craig is embarking on his solo tour "The All Balls and Glitter tour".
+Craig is a well-known face on television in the UK and now, all over the world, as a judge on all twenty series of BBC1's Strictly Come Dancing, presented by Claudia Winkleman and Tess Daly.

 He was also a judge on Comic Relief Does Fame Academy, Strictly Ice Dancing, Strictly African Dancing and appears regularly on BBC2's It Takes Two with Zoe Ball.
 He has also judged the New Zealand version of Strictly Come Dancing, Dancing With the Stars and has appeared on numerous television shows for TVNZ including The Good Morning Programme as a male panellist, and Wheel of Fortune.

-In 2013 Craig wrote and directed a brand new show Strictly Confidential.
+In 2013 Craig wrote and directed a brand-new show Strictly Confidential.
 It toured the UK starring familiar faces from Strictly Come Dancing.
 He returned to the Watermill Theatre to direct and choreograph The Witches of Eastwick in July, followed by Fiddler on the Roof UK Tour.
-Craig directed and choreographed the Strictly Come Dancing Live Tour for the third time this year, as well as appearing as a judge.
+Craig directed and choreographed the Strictly Come Dancing Live Tour for the third time, as well as appearing as a judge.

 Craig has written a book entitled Teach Yourself Ballroom Dancing for Hodder Education's famous Teach Yourself range worldwide, which has been available in all good bookstores since September 2005 and is now on its third reprint.
 Craig's sensational autobiography, All Balls and Glitter, was published in 2008 and a paperback edition with extra chapters is currently available.
-Craig's new book, Tales from the Dancefloor, was published in September 2013 and is available now.
+Craig's book, Tales from the Dancefloor, was published in September 2013 and is still available.